DCOR-dev/dcor-docs/docs/sec_user_guide/upload.rst

 - If you select "Playground", DCOR-Aid will create a testing account at https://dcor-dev.mpl.mpg.de for you.
 All data on that **dev**\elopment is pruned weekly.
-You the DCOR-dev instance for testing. machine
+You can use the DCOR-dev instance for testing.

 - If you select "DCOR", you will have to manually `register at dcor.mpl.mpg.de
   <https://dcor.mpl.mpg.de/user/register>`_ and generate an API key for DCOR-Aid